jasnow/railroader-site/source/_posts/2012-09-04-brakeman-1-dot-8-0-released.markdown

 ### Fix Shadowing of Rendered Partials

-Due to the way Brakeman was storing rendered partials, a view that was rendered multiple times via different code paths would only store a single instance of the rendered view.
+Due to the way Railroader was storing rendered partials, a view that was rendered multiple times via different code paths would only store a single instance of the rendered view.
 This could result in some vulnerabilities not being reported.

-To fix this, Brakeman now stores the entire "render chain" (that is, each location of a `render`).
+To fix this, Railroader now stores the entire "render chain" (that is, each location of a `render`).
 This ensures a unique key for each rendered template.

 ### Report Render Chain in HTML